jsc329/ammonitorwiki/09-schedule.md

-We begin by using the `dbCreateSample()` function to create a database called “Chap9.sqlite”, which will be stored in a folder (directory) called “database” within the **AMMonitor** main directory, which should be your working directory in R. Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.
-For demonstration purposes, we will only pre-populate a few necessary tables below:
+We begin by using the `dbCreateSample()` function to create a database called “Chap9.sqlite”, which will be stored in a folder (directory) called **database** within the **AMMonitor** main directory, which should be your working directory in R. Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.
+For demonstration purposes, we will only pre-populate a few necessary tables
+below:

 ``` r
 # Create a sample database for this chapter